PortfoliU-Project/PortfoliU-Project/Resources/Tutorials/CodePen_Tutorial.md

 ### 3. Create a new Pen in CodePen
 You can create either projects or pens in CodePen.
 Pens work with HTML, CSS, and JS.
 We will need HTML and CSS for our personal website.
 Double click
-"Pen" on the left panel.
+"Pen" on the left side of the screen.

 ![image](https://www.freecodecamp.org/news/content/images/2021/10/Screen-Shot-2021-10-29-at-11.49.12-PM.png)

-Three panels will open: HTML, CSS, and JS.
+Three sections will open: HTML, CSS, and JS.

 ![image](https://s3.amazonaws.com/cdn.freshdesk.com/data/helpdesk/attachments/production/1094621300/original/ODz1_f8DXdmMhpVJ6wBl8MpJn4txzSEA_A.png?1598957842)